-San Jose Man Donates Collection Of 25,000 Baseball Cards To 9-Year-Old Who Lost All Hers In Wildfire
+San Jose Man Donates Collection of 25,000 Baseball Cards to 9-Year-Old Who Lost All Hers in Wildfire

 Local

 The girl he is talking about is 9-year-old Reese Osterberg.
-She lives in Fresno County and like hundreds of other families, lost her home last month in the Creek Fire, the largest wildfire in California's history.
+She lives in Fresno County and like hundreds of other families, lost her home last month in the Creek Fire.

 Destroyed in Reese's home was the young baseball fan's precious baseball card collection.
 She had collected 100 cards over the past three years.